-Dr. Daiva E. Parakininkas, MD is a pediatric pulmonologist in Milwaukee, WI specializing in pediatric pulmonology and pediatric critical care.
+Dr. Daiva E. Parakininkas, MD is a pediatric pulmonologist in MILWAUKEE, WI specializing in pediatric pulmonology and pediatric critical care.
 She graduated from University of Illinois College of Medicine at Chicago in 1995 and has 31 years of experience.
 Dr. Daiva E. Parakininkas, MD is affiliated with Children’s Wisconsin, Medical College of Wisconsin and Children's Wisconsin - Milwaukee - Milwaukee.

 Lung Issues